 Agios Nikitas: This long stretch of sandy beach on the west side of Lefkas is fronted by a small town with restaurants, tavernas and a nearby campsite.

 Pefkoulia: Pefkoulia is a very long sandy beach on the west side of Lefkas and is located north of the fishing village of Agios Nikitas.
 Considered as one of the best beaches of the island with the sea being a wonderful turquoise colour.
 At the bottom of the road is a parking area and a handful of tavernas.

 Egremni: Egremni is a large, wide, sandy beach open to the western sea.
 It can be reached by boat from Nidri, Vassiliki or Lefkas.

 The weather in Lefkas is typically Mediterranean, characterised by a hot and sunny climate during summer time and mild winters with high rainfalls.
 The level of humidity tends to be quite high in Lefkas, even during the peak of summer.

 By Boat: There are two ferry boat services operating from Lefkas:

-By bus: The KTEL service down the East Coast between Lefkada Town and Nidri is fairly frequent and popular.
-Getting to the West Coast and inland villages can be more difficult as often there is only one bus per day.
-(Very few buses run during the 'Siesta' (between approx. 14.00 and 18.00), and services are limited on Sundays and Bank Holidays.)
+By bus: The KTEL service down the east coast between Lefkada Town and Nidri is fairly frequent and popular.
 The Main Bus Station in Lefkada Town is located on Golemi Street, on the harbour front road.

-By Taxi: Taxis are reasonable if two or three people are sharing a trip to a site.
+By Taxi: Taxis are reasonably priced when two or three people are sharing.

-By Car: Hire a fully comprehensively insured car from our representatives in Lefkada.
+By Car: Hire a fully comprehensively insured car from our representatives in Lefkas.